Heart murmurs can present in people for a variety of reasons.

 But how do you know for sure your heart murmur is innocent?

-According to Vaughn A. Starnes, MD, professor and chairman of the Department of Surgery and executive director of the USC CardioVascular Thoracic Institute of Keck Medicine of USC, heart murmur could be a symptom of a more serious issue.
+According to Vaughn A. Starnes, MD, professor and chairman of the Department of Surgery and executive director of the USC CardioVascular Thoracic Institute at Keck Medicine of USC, a heart murmur could be a symptom of a more serious issue.
 One percent of the population has bicuspid aortic valve disease.

 Bicuspid aortic valve disease is a very treatable disorder.
 At Keck Medicine of USC, this disorder is treated by a biological valve replacement.

 If you experience heart murmurs, we recommend scheduling a follow up evaluation with your cardiologist to ensure that it is not representative of a more serious issue.